-Learn About The HIstory of Agent Orange Use in Vietnam
+The History of Herbicide Use in Vietnam and other Locations

 Jack McManus of Vietnam Veterans of America was part of Operation Ranch Hand during his military service in the Vietnam War.
 His mission was to spray the herbicide Agent Orange across Vietnam via aircraft.
 He now works to inform other veterans, their children, and the general public about what Agent Orange was and why the companies that manufactured it need to release more information about how it was made, where it was used and what was in it.